 How Much Does Divorce Cost in NJ?

 If you want to know how much your divorce will cost you, there is no straightforward answer.
 It will depend on a number of factors, such as how contentious the situation is between you and your spouse.
 Other factors that will affect the cost may include how many times you have to go to court, the degree of conflict, if there are any potential child custody disputes, and whether any particular complex legal issues are present.
-At Sherwood & Johnson, LLC, our Bergen County divorce attorneys aim to keep you informed regarding all facets of a divorce, including the costs involved.
+At Sherwood, Johnson & Poles, our Bergen County divorce attorneys aim to keep you informed regarding all facets of a divorce, including the costs involved.

 Divorce Lawyers in NJ Cost